-Sometimes, it seems like we have had Android smartphones, tablets and other devices with Google’s mobile OS installed forever.
+Sometimes it feels like we’ve been running Google’s mobile OS on our Android devices forever.
 However, it’s actually been less than 10 years since the first official Android phone made its debut for consumers to buy in stores.
 Google’s decision to make Android an open source OS allowed it to become highly popular with third-party phone makers.

 Just a few years after the launch of Android 1.0, Smartphones that had the OS installed were everywhere.
 Now it has become the most popular mobile OS in the world, defeating its many competitors like Symbian, BlackBerry, Palm OS, webOS, and Windows Phone.
-Only Apple’s iOS platform remains as a serious competitor to Android at this point, and that situation doesn’t look like it will change anytime soon.
+Apple’s iOS is the only platform still standing as a serious competitor to Android, and that situation doesn’t look like it will change anytime soon.

 The founding of Android

-In October 2003, well before the term “smartphone” was used by most of the public, and several years before Apple announced its first iPhone and its iOS operating system, the company Android Inc was founded in Palo Alto, California.
-Its four founders were Rich Miner, Nick Sears, Chris White and Andy Rubin.
+In October 2003, well before the term “smartphone” was used by most of the public, and several years before Apple announced its first iPhone and its iOS, the company Android Inc was founded in Palo Alto, California.
+Its four founders were Rich Miner, Nick Sears, Chris White, and Andy Rubin.
 At the time of its public founding, Rubin was quoted as saying that Android Inc was going to develop “smarter mobile devices that are more aware of its owner’s location and preferences.”

 In 2005, the next big chapter in Android’s history was made when the original company was acquired by Google.
 Rubin and other founding members stayed on to continue to develop the OS under their new owners.
 The decision was made to use Linux as the basis for the Android OS, and that also meant that Android itself could be offered to third-party mobile phone manufacturers for free.
 Google and the Android team felt the company could make money offering other services that used the OS, including apps.